KuraFire/glf-quartz/GLF Qz/people/supernova/bursts/A Story That Will Save Us.md

 - Queen Latifah From Stranger Than Fiction
 In my life

-Maybe we should use some different language about how to convince everyone of their imminent death
+Maybe we should use some different language about how to convince everyone of their imminent death…

 Because some people may have an understandable tendency to get really angry when they feel like they might be about to die (All.
 The.
 Time.)